-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and the Group for the financial year ended 31 December 2015 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and the Group for the financial year ended 31 December 2016 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect the following Directors retiring pursuant to the Company's Bye-Law at the forthcoming Annual General Meeting:

-2.1 Mr Teo Woon Keng John [Retiring under Bye-Law 107(B)] (Resolution 2) 2.2 Mr Zhu Jun [Retiring under Bye-Law 104] (Resolution 3) 2.3 Mr Shen Xia [Retiring under Bye-Law 104] (Resolution 4)

-- 3. To approve the payment of Directors' fees of RMB1,300,000 for the financial year ending 31 December 2016 (2015: RMB1,300,000).
-(Resolution 5) - 4.
-To re-appoint Messrs Nexia TS Public Accounting Corporation, as the independent auditor of the Company and authorise the Directors to fix their remuneration.
-(Resolution 6) - 5.
+To declare a special tax-exempt dividend of 30 Singapore cents per share for the year ended 31 December 2016.
+(2015: NIL) (Resolution 2) - 3.
+To re-elect the following Directors retiring pursuant to the Company's Bye-Law at the forthcoming Annual General Meeting: - 3.1 Mr Shan Chang [Retiring under Bye-Law 104] (Resolution 3) 3.2 Mr Chee Teck Kwong Patrick [Retiring under Bye-Law 104] (Resolution 4) - 4.
+To approve the payment of Directors' fees of RMB1,300,000 for the financial year ending 31 December 2017 (2016: RMB1,300,000).
+(Resolution 5) - 5.
+To re-appoint Messrs Nexia TS Public Accounting Corporation, as the auditors of the Company and authorise the Directors to fix their remuneration.
+(Resolution 6) - 6.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.